dridi/cashpack/README.rst

 5. No system calls

-Again on the assumption that decoded HPACK frames are always complete, there is no need to make system calls in the decoding code path for tasks such as fetching data.
+Again on the assumption that decoded HPACK blocks are always complete, there is no need to make system calls in the decoding code path for tasks such as fetching data.